 The data collected for the processing industry give a complete coverage of all enterprises covered by NACE 10.20.
 The accounts statistics are a reliable indicator of the activity level and of the structure of the Danish processing industry sector.
 The highest data quality is achieved at the enterprise level, primarily because the enterprises prepare their annual accounts at that level.
+Quality reports are available on the website of Statistics Denmark.

-Data for the processing industry concerning the year 2015 will be available in September 2017 (11⁄2 years of time lag).
-Data for 2016 will be available in September 2018, and data for 2017 will be available in September 2019.
+Data for the processing industry concerning the year 2018 will be available in September 2020 (11/2 years of time lag).
+Data for 2019 will be available in September 2021.